metapages/docu-notion/src/metapage-plugins/README.md

-# Custom Plugins Directory
+# Metapage Plugins

-This directory contains custom plugins for docu-notion.
-These plugins will be loaded in addition to the default plugins.
+This directory contains Metapage plugins for docu-notion.
+These plugins are automatically loaded and appended to the end of the default plugin set.

 ## Plugin Structure